-Kamaboko is Japanese fish cake consisting of surimi paste (white fish).
-Surimi may contain a blend of cod, Golden threadfin bream, gnomefish, grunt fish, lizardfish, and Japanese bluefish.
+Kamaboko is a Japanese fish cake with surimi paste (white fish).
+Surimi may contain a blend of cod, Golden threadfin bream, gnomefish, gruntfish, lizardfish, and Japanese bluefish.

 It comes in various shapes, forms, textures, and regional specialties.
-The Japanese eat it as is, as a topping to noodle dishes or hot pots, or as a protein in stir-fries and salads.
+The Japanese eat it as a topping to noodle or hot pot dishes or as a protein in stir-fries and salads.
 When grilled, they have a toasty flavor.

-The production process involves mixing different white fish types, pulverizing the meat into a gelatinous paste, and seasoning the mixture with salt, flour, sake, and egg whites before steaming or grilling.
+The production process involves mixing different white fish types, pulverizing the meat into a gelatinous, smooth paste, and seasoning the mixture with salt, flour, sake, and egg whites before steaming or grilling.